 Field of View

-One big point of having an electronic sight is that you can have both eyes open.
+One significant point of having an electronic sight is that you can have both eyes open.

 But if the sight itself has a small window like on a pistol red dot…